bakape/shamichan/README.md

 * Grab a coffee
 * Run `vagrant ssh` and `node builder`, once logged in.
 Your changes will automatically sync both ways.
 [More info](https://www.vagrantup.com/)

-##Automatic deployment
-Users less familiar with Linux and sysadmin procedures can paste the following line into the root shell to automatically setup a default installation on an fresh Ubuntu >=14.04 LTS VPS.
-`wget -q -O - https://raw.githubusercontent.com/bakape/meguca/master/scripts/deploy.sh | bash -`

 ##Production
 * Have your webserver serve `www/`